 “Our fans cover a lot of territory,” says the group’s Russell Smith, “because so do we.
 We can dig people as far apart as Ella Fitzgerald and Hank Williams.”

 Despite its members’ musical affinity, the trio failed to catch on and soon disbanded.
-Calling themselves the “Rhythm Aces,” Davis and McDad spent subsequent months backing expatriated American Jesse Winchester on a Canadian tour.
-Smith, meanwhile, played Tennessee clubs, wrote new songs and, with keyboardist Billy Earhart III, made a demo tape that included “Third-Rate Romance.”
+Calling themselves the “Rhythm Aces,” Davis and McDade spent subsequent months backing expatriated American Jesse Winchester on a Canadian tour.
+Smith, meanwhile, played Tennessee clubs, wrote new songs, and, with keyboardist Billy Earhart III, made a demo tape that included “Third-Rate Romance.”

 Jesse Winchester, who heard the demo tape, apparently concurred.
-His Learn to Love It album, which featured backup by Davis and McDade, included “Romance” and another Smith number.
+His Learn to Love It album, which features backup by Davis and McDade, includes “Romance” and another Smith number.

 Over the next year, while Earl Scruggs and R&B’s Ace Spectrum waxed “Romance” and the band polished material in the studio, its present lineup came together.
 Producer Byrd, a multi-instrumentalist, replaced Kershaw.
 And James Brown (aka J.B.
 Hooker) a Memphis session regular, signed up to play keyboards and share writing chores.

 Garnering a contract from ABC early in 1975, the group has since achieved more than its members would recently have believed possible.
 “Not long ago,” Smith remembers, “we all had day jobs.
 Jeff [Davis] worked in a mortuary.
 I did construction and so on.
 At night, we played in little clubs where the audiences got drunk and the managers told us to do Top 40.
 Now we’re doing national tours and putting records on the charts.
 And it happened so quickly that, sometimes, it’s a little hard to believe.”

 Maybe we ought to call them the “Amazed Rhythm Aces.”